Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Cognitive_Biases_and_Heuristics_SUB_Identification_of_Common_Biases_in_Financial_Decision_Making_chapter_6_video_04.typ

 ]
 ]
 #only("1")[
-#voiceover("Consider this example of a stock price over a year.
-The red shaded area highlights the most recent months.")
+#voiceover("For example, if we have a series of events, recency bias would lead us to give more importance to the latest events, Event 4 and Event 5, compared to the earlier events.")
 ]
-#only("2")[
-#voiceover("An investor influenced by recency bias might focus too heavily on the recent upward trend, ignoring the overall pattern.")
 ]
-#only("3")[
-#voiceover("This could lead to overconfidence in the stock and potentially risky investment decisions.")
 ]
-]
-]

 #slide()[
-#text(size: 30pt, weight: "bold")[Mitigation]
+#text(size: 30pt, weight: "bold")[Impact on Financial Decisions]
 #v(40pt)
-#only("1-")[- Be aware of the bias 🧠]
+#only("1-")[- Overemphasis on recent performance 📈]
+#v(20pt)
-#only("2-")[- Consider longer-term trends 📈]
+#only("2-")[- Neglecting long-term trends 📉]
-#only("3-")[- Seek out diverse information sources 📰]
 #only("1")[
-#voiceover("To mitigate recency bias, it's important to first be aware of its existence.")
+#voiceover("In financial decision-making, recency bias can lead to an overemphasis on recent performance.")
 ]
 #only("2")[
-#voiceover("When making financial decisions, consider longer-term trends and patterns, not just recent events.")
+#voiceover("This can cause investors to neglect long-term trends and make decisions based on short-term fluctuations.")
 ]
-#only("3")[
-#voiceover("Seek out diverse information sources to get a more balanced perspective and avoid overreliance on recent news.")
 ]
-]

 #slide()[
-#text(size: 30pt, weight: "bold")[Key Takeaways]
+#text(size: 30pt, weight: "bold")[Recap]
 #v(40pt)
-#only("1-")[- Recency bias: overweighting recent events 🕰️]
+#only("1-")[- Recency bias: weighing recent events more heavily 🧮⏲️]
+#v(20pt)
-#only("2-")[- Can lead to biased financial decisions 💸]
+#only("2-")[- Leads to overemphasis on recent performance in financial decisions 📈]
-#only("3-")[- Mitigate by considering longer-term trends and diverse information 📈📰]
+#v(20pt)
+#only("3-")[- Can cause neglect of long-term trends 📉]
 #only("1")[
-#voiceover("In summary, recency bias is the tendency to overweight recent events.")
+#voiceover("To recap, recency bias is the tendency to weigh recent events more heavily than earlier events.")
 ]
 #only("2")[
-#voiceover("This can lead to biased financial decisions that are overly influenced by recent trends or news.")
+#voiceover("In financial decision-making, this can lead to an overemphasis on recent performance.")
 ]
 #only("3")[
-#voiceover("To mitigate recency bias, consider longer-term trends and seek out diverse information sources.")
+#voiceover("As a result, recency bias can cause investors to neglect long-term trends and make suboptimal decisions based on short-term fluctuations.")
 ]
 ]